 Most gardeners are aware of the benefits of using either Perlite or Vermiculite as an additive soil ingredient, but few understand that Biochar is the perfect alternative!

-Many common potting soil ingredients serve the same use, such as Perlite, Vermiculite, Peat Moss, Bark, Wood Chips and Charcoal.
-Most are moisture retaining and more-or-less inert and can be used in the garden to prevent soil compaction, help to retain moisture and improve the soil's aeration and drainage.
-They’re also used in propagation of new plants and seed cultivations, as well as in indoor container growing, composting and on lawns.
+Many common potting soil ingredients, such as Perlite, Vermiculite, Peat Moss, Bark, Wood Chips, and Charcoal, serve similar functions in the garden.
+These materials are generally moisture-retentive and inert, helping to prevent soil compaction, retain moisture, and improve aeration and drainage.
+They are also widely used for propagating new plants, cultivating seeds, and supporting indoor container gardens, composting, and lawns.

 Water Retention

-Vermiculite and Perlite can absorb 3 to 4 times their volume in water.
+In comparison, Vermiculite and Perlite can each absorb 3 to 4 times their volume in water.

 Soil pH